-No individual student shall take more than two examinations per day during the examination period.
-In the event that a student is scheduled to take more than two examinations in one day, they will be allowed to reschedule one of the examinations to another examination day chosen in conjunction with the instructor.
-No written examinations may be held outside the designated final exam period, except for those courses that do not follow the usual university semester calendar.
+No student shall take more than two examinations per day during the examination period.
+In the event that a student is scheduled to take more than two examinations in one day, they will be allowed to reschedule one of the examinations to another examination day chosen in conjunction with the instructor, to be taken at a central, proctored location provided by the university.

+No written examinations may be held outside the designated final exam period, with the exception of those courses that do not follow the usual university semester calendar.

-11 STUDENT ADVISING
+STUDENT ADVISING